jhpark555/PEQ_matlab/README.md

 peq design file

 To simulate the filters, data_file should be made in advance.
 The following data is the good example for the file.

 AT the Table 1, the 1st column is a type of filter, there are all 6 types of filters in the code one of each is, PEQ, LPF, HPF, LSF,HSF and Gain.
 And the 2nd column value is the gain and the third one is the q value and the last one is center frequency of the filter.
-All the parameters’ dimension is same as ESS codes not physical one.
-For example, in the gain value the real meaning is same as (gain-127)/8 and q is as q/256 .

      PEQ   175     1024      60
      PEQ   157      512     200